Yes, you can eat healthy on Thanksgiving without skipping dessert

-Do you feel like you gain weight every holiday season?
-If so, you're not alone.
-Research shows that between mid-November and mid-January, adults tend to gain weight, even those who actively attempt to lose or maintain their weight.
+If you've found yourself typing "how to avoid holiday weight gain" into the Google search bar this year, know that you're not alone: Research shows that between mid-November and mid-January, adults tend to gain weight, even those who actively attempt to lose or maintain their weight.
+And while it's definitely not the end of the world if you gain a few pounds this holiday season -- a couple pounds is nothing compared to the lifelong happy memories that come out of food-centric gatherings -- you can take some steps to minimize the pressure you feel around holiday food.

-Many people develop an all-or-nothing mindset when the holiday season rolls around, telling themselves they'll just hop back on the healthy eating train when the New Year passes.
-On the flip side, some people spend the holidays in fear of food, saying no thanks to every offer for stuffing or dessert.
+One of the biggest problems for many people is the development an all-or-nothing mindset: Give up on your healthy eating efforts all together and "get back on track" when the New Year passes, or spend the holiday months in fear of food, refusing dessert at every function.

-Good news: You don't have to fit into either of those categories, because it's totally possible to stick to your healthy eating plan while fully enjoying the food and festivities that make the holidays so fun.
-Here's how.
+In reality, you can remove yourself from both of those categories, because it's totally possible to stick to your healthy eating plan (and avoid a food coma) while fully enjoying the food and festivities this Thanksgiving.

+Use these nine tips to make all holiday gatherings stress-free, when it comes to food.
+But don't forget to also read up on how to avoid that dreaded food coma (aka holiday hangover) and plenty of other tips for keeping relaxed during one of the busiest and most stressful times of the year.

 1. Bring your own meal to the party